mreduar/mreduar.dev/source/_posts/server-side-geolocation-filtering-laravel-haversine.md

 Distance-aware queries are a core feature for modern apps—whether you're matching riders and drivers, showing events around a user, or surfacing the nearest warehouses for same-day delivery.
 The fastest, most accurate way to deliver those results is to compute great-circle distance inside your SQL engine with the Haversine formula, then let Eloquent give you a fluent, testable API.

-Below you'll find a drop-in scope that mirrors the code sample you shared, plus clear guidance on modelling, relationships, and performance.

 ### Why Haversine?

 **Mathematically sound.** Haversine treats Earth as a sphere, producing realistic distances at planetary scale without the overhead of full ellipsoidal calculations.